ArIch35/click-n-wash-codespace/README.md

 ```

 2. Configure the environment variables( .env)
    Create and fill the environment variables in the `.env` and make sure the file is located in the root of the back-end folder.
 You can use the [`env.example`](./.env.example) file as a template.
 Firebase environment variables are required for the program to work.
-You can get the environment variables at the end of this readme.

 3. Installation Methods: